 - If you don't like artichokes or don't have any simply omit them.

-- When you add the garlic, add ¼ tsp of cayenne pepper.
+- When you add the garlic, add ¼ teaspoon of cayenne pepper.

 - Use your favorite canned beans (rinsed) when you add the cheese, before baking.